freeorion/freeorion/CONTRIBUTING.md

 touch with the developers via the [FreeOrion Forum] to check if the feature complies with our idea of the game.

-To start contributing, first clone [FreeOrion Git] repository.
-After that, create a branch with a concise name; if the branch implements an issue call it `fix-<Issue Number>`.
+To start contributing, first clone [FreeOrion Git] repository by following the [Build Instructions](BUILD.md).
+After that, create a branch with a concise name;
+if the branch implements an issue call it `fix-<Issue Number>`.
 To publish your contribution, create a [Pull Request] and wait for feedback from the developers.

 By submitting a pull request, you agree to license its contents under the applicable [FreeOrion license(s)].